StefanKDS/stefankds.github.io/index.md

 # Welcome to SeyerSoft

+I'm Stefan, a professional software developer from the west of Germany.
+In my free time I work on some small projects for fun.

+Android, Windows, Embedded and DeepLearining are my favourites.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for